New Zealand E class locomotive (1922)

 The New Zealand E class battery-electric locomotive represented the third unique type of locomotive class to be given the E classification in New Zealand.
 The first was the E class of nine Double Fairlie steam locomotives of 1872-75; the second E class consisted of a Mallet compound made in 1906; and as both were no longer operated by the New Zealand Railways in 1923, the classification was free to be used for a third time when the small battery-electric locomotive was delivered.
 This is the only time a classification has been used three times in New Zealand, though re-use happened a number of other times, arguably most notably when the A class of 1906 took the designation originally used by the A class of 1873.

 Introduction

 This particular E class was ordered for service on the newly electrified Otira Tunnel section of the Midland line and was constructed in 1922.

-In April 1923, English Electric delivered an order of six locomotives: five EO class mainline locomotives that collected electricity from overhead wires, and a sixth small battery-electric locomotive for maintenance duties.
-It was classified as E 1, had a wheel arrangement of Bo-Bo-2 (including a 4-wheeled battery tender) under the UIC classification system, and worked for the rest of the 1920s.
+In April 1923, English Electric delivered an order of six locomotives: five EO class mainline locomotives that collected electricity from overhead wires, and E 1, a sixth small battery-electric locomotive for maintenance duties; used in the 1920s.

+E 1 had a wheel arrangement of Bo-Bo-2 (including a 4-wheeled battery tender for one battery section) under the UIC classification system.
+The battery of 216 "Ironclad Exide" cells was of 1,670 ampere hour capacity at a five hour rate of discharge.
+Power at an average of 400 volts went to four 22 kW (33 kW one hour rating) self-ventilating traction motors on each axle.
+Four DK 30 self ventilating traction motors were each of 44 hp, for a total tractive effort of 6200 lbf and a maximum speed of 10 mph.

+It had a tractive effort of 27.5 kN at one-hour rating, and could haul 40 LT at 8.5 mph on the gradient of 1 in 33 (3 %) that prevailed between Arthurs Pass and Otira.

+Braking was by airbrakes on engine and tender, a tramway type magnetic brake between each wheel set, and a screw type handbrake.